EduardoKrausME/moodle-local_slow_queries/README.md

 ## CRON detection

-A query is considered “CRON” when its backtrace contains:
+A query is considered "CRON" when its backtrace contains:

 - `/admin/cli/cron.php`